Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Warning Signs of an Impending Bite

-So how does a dog let you know that he had enough and that you are getting too close and personal for his taste?
+So how does a dog let you know that he has had enough and that you are getting too close and personal for his taste?
 There are many signs.
-While growling, barking, snarling, snapping and biting are quite obvious outward manifestations, there are often many "leave me alone; I have had enough" cues worth paying attention to.
+While growling, barking, snarling, snapping, and biting are quite obvious outward manifestations, there are often many "leave me alone; I've had enough" cues worth paying attention to.
 Let's take a look at some of them: